 Sarcoptic mange, also known as canine scabies, is a parasite disease caused by Sarcoptes scabei var. canis, a circular short-legged microscopic mite that burrows into the skin.

-The female mite burrows into the skin form a tunnel and lays three to five eggs daily.
-Larvae emerge within another three to eight days, and after hatching, those that migrate across the surface of the skin often will die.
+After burrowing, the female mite forms a tunnel and lays three to five eggs daily.
+Larvae emerge within another three to eight days, and after hatching, those that migrate across the surface of the host animal's skin often will die.
 But most larvae stay in the tunnel or its extensions (called "molting pockets") where they develop into nymphs.

 Some nymphs stay in the original tunnels and molting pockets, while others burrow and form new tunnels.
-A few wander on the skin surface, where the potential for transmission to yet another host becomes possible.
+A few wander onto the skin surface to feed and mate, where the potential for transmission to yet another host becomes possible.
 The next molt produces adult male and female mites.
 The cycle from egg to adult takes 17 to 21 days.
-Adult females live about four to five weeks, while the males die shortly after mating.
+Mites have an average life span of three to four weeks.

-It takes as little as a week for signs of disease to develop following exposure.
+Most dogs develop symptoms about three weeks after exposure.
 The mite prefers sparsely-furred areas of the body, like the hock, elbow, area surrounding the eyes and muzzle, stomach, ear flap and the root of the tail.

 Signs of Sarcoptic Mange